 The team operates in a ‘commercial and uncomplicated manner’, advising start-ups, owner-managed businesses and investors.
 Greg Humphreys leads the team and is experienced in matters involving retail, industrial, licensed, leisure and office premises, supported by Diane Yarrow and Derek Rodgers.

 The team provides ‘legal expertise far above its station‘, advising a mix of private and corporate clients in corporate and commercial disputes as well as civil fraud.
 ‘No-nonsense litigator‘ Chris Felton focuses on complex, multi jurisdiction litigation and international arbitration at a commercial and interstate level.
 Michelle Di Gioia advises on shareholder and director disputes.
 Alastair Goggins leads the disputes team, while Maidenhead-based senior associate Michael Axe is recommended.
-Noor Kadhim joined the firm in 2019 and brings rare expertise in contentious art law.

 The team assists with all employment matters, including complex litigation and senior executive exits.
 Senior associate Julie Taylor is the sole practitioner and specialises in discrimination claims and technical TUPE disputes.
 Former co-lead Michelle Morgan departed for Shoosmiths LLP in 2019